R. D. Burman: 1961–1975: Early career and rise to prominence

+1976–1983: Setback and return to success

-Burman's peak came in 1975 when he scored music for Deewaar, Khel Khel Mein, Warrant, Aandhi, Khushboo, Dharam Karam and Sholay, all of which were hugely successful at the box office, especially Sholay which emerged as an All Time Blockbuster and remains the biggest hit in the history of Indian cinema.
-Its songs "Mehbooba Mehbooba", "Yeh Dosti Hum Nahin", "Haa Jab Tak Hai Jaan", "Koi Haseena" topped the year-end annual list of Binaca Geetmala and made its soundtrack one of the best-selling Hindi film albums of the 1970s along with winning Burman another nomination in the Best Music Director category at Filmfare.
-Other notable songs composed by him that year were – "Kehdoon Tumhe Ya Chup Rahoon" (Deewaar), "Humne Tumko Dekha", "Ek Main Aur Ek Tu, Dono Mile Is Tarah", "Khullam Khulla Pyar Karenge Hum Dono" (Khel Khel Mein), "Sun Bhai Baarati", "Ruk Jana O Jana Humse" (Warrant), "Tere Bina Zindagi Se", "Tum Aa Gaye Ho Noor Aa Gaya", "Is Mod Se Jate Hain" (Aandhi), "O Majhi Re Apna Kinara" (Khushboo), "Ek Din Bik Jayega Mati Ke Mol", "Tere Humsafar Geet Hain Tere" (Dharam Karam).
-With Rajesh Khanna losing superstardom and change of box office equation from romantic musicals to action oriented multi-starrers, Burman suffered a setback in 1976 as most of his releases that year didn't do well commercially, with notable exceptions being Nehle Pe Dehla, Balika Badhu and Mehbooba, all three of which were commercially successful with hit songs, such as "Sawan Ka Mahina Aa Gaya", "Bade Achhe Lagte Hain" and "Mere Naina Sawan Bhadon" respectively.
-He made a comeback, the following year, with Nasir Hussain's Hum Kisise Kum Naheen, which was a musical blockbuster and had a number of chartbusters, including "Bachna Ae Haseeno", "Mil Gaya, Hum Ko Saathi Mil Gaya", "Hai Agar Dushman Zamana, Gham Nahin", "Yeh Ladka Haay Allah Kaisa Hai Deewana", "Kya Hua Tera Vaada, Woh Kasam, Woh Iraada", "Chand Mera Dil, Chandni Ho Tum" and "Tum Kya Jaano Mohabbat Kya Hai".
+With Rajesh Khanna losing superstardom and change of box office equation from romantic musicals to action oriented multi-starrers, Burman saw a career slump in the latter-half of the 1970s.

+In 1976, most of his releases did not do well commercially, with notable exceptions being Nehle Pe Dehla, Balika Badhu and Mehbooba, all three of which were profitable ventures with hit songs, such as "Sawan Ka Mahina Aa Gaya", "Bade Achhe Lagte Hain" and "Mere Naina Sawan Bhadon", respectively.
+His prospects improved, the following year, with Nasir Hussain's musical blockbuster Hum Kisise Kum Naheen, which had a number of runaway hits, including "Bachna Ae Haseeno", "Mil Gaya, Hum Ko Saathi Mil Gaya", "Hai Agar Dushman Zamana, Gham Nahin", "Yeh Ladka Haay Allah Kaisa Hai Deewana", "Kya Hua Tera Vaada, Woh Kasam, Woh Iraada", "Chand Mera Dil, Chandni Ho Tum" and "Tum Kya Jaano Mohabbat Kya Hai".
 Also its soundtrack proved to be the fourth-best selling Hindi film album of the decade.
-His other notable venture that year was another of Gulzar's directional Kinara, which had memorable songs like "Naam Hum Jayega", "Ek Hi Khwab" and "Abke Na Sawan Barse".
-In 1978, he composed for Amitabh Bachchan starrer Kasme Vaade and Dharmendra starrer Azaad, both of which were major commercial successes with their songs "Kasme Vaade Nibhayenge Hum", "Aati Rahengi Baharen" in the former and "Raju Chal Raju", "Jaan Ki Kasam" in the latter proving to be very popular.
+His only other notable film that year was Gulzar's directional venture Kinara, which had memorable songs like "Naam Hum Jayega" and "Ek Hi Khwab".
+In 1978, Burman composed for Amitabh Bachchan starrer Kasme Vaade and Dharmendra starrer Azaad, both of which were major box office successes with their songs "Kasme Vaade Nibhayenge Hum", "Aati Rahengi Baharen" in the former and "Raju Chal Raju", "Jaan Ki Kasam" in the latter proving to be very popular, though his other big-budget venture Shalimar proved to be a box office bomb despite having melodious songs, such as "Hum Bewafa Hargiz Na The" and "Mera Pyaar Shalimar", sung by Kishore Kumar and Asha Bhosle, respectively.
+He concluded the decade with a hit in Gol Maal and a couple of moderately successful films, The Great Gambler, Jhoota Kahin Ka, Jurmana and Nauker.
+The songs from these films "Aanewala Pal" (Gol Maal), "Do Lafzon Ki Hai Dil Ki Kahani" (The Great Gambler), "Jeevan Ke Har Mod" (Jhoota Kahin Ka), "Sawan Ke Jhoole Pade Hai" (Jurmana), "Pallo Latke Re Mharo Pallo Latke (Nauker) found a spot in the year-end annual list of Binaca Geetmala.